 It’s no wonder we get overworked hamstrings, when we consider the amount of sprints and turns we do intermittently during intense activity!
 Not to mention for how long.
 The average person during a football match for example can run anywhere up to 5 miles over the course of 90 minutes, with little to no rest.

 Our hamstrings provide us with speed, taking a beating every time we work them for long periods of time.
 Therefore, strains in these muscles in particular can be quite common in anyone that plays sports involving high intensity bursts.

 Strains often occur when the hamstring muscle itself is overworked and not strong enough.
-Other factors that influence overworked hamstrings are:
+Other factors that influence hamstring overload are:

 - Poor warm-up – You should always make sure you warm up before a game.
 Passive and dynamic stretches are important for the Hamstring muscles.

 - Not cooling down – Again, a proper cool down and stretching regime should be adhered to.

 - Playing surfaces – A slippery surface will add strain onto the hamstring muscles, therefore, appropriate footwear should be worn.